LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 **Until now:** The Open Conversations list included all open conversations, without time restrictions.
 However, it only displayed up to 1000 conversations.

-**New view:** The new conversation widget in the manager workspace displays conversations that were opened in the past 30 days.
+**New view:** The new conversation widget in the Manager Workspace displays conversations that were opened in the past 30 days.
 Managers can filter and search for all open conversations in All Conversations list.

 ### Monitoring Shift KPIs

-Before the new manager workspace was introduced, managers relied on the data bar as well as more in-depth dashboards for information.
-The new manager workspace was tailor-made to provide managers with the data they need in one centralized space.
+Before the new Manager Workspace was introduced, managers relied on the data bar as well as more in-depth dashboards for information.
+The new Manager Workspace was tailor-made to provide managers with the data they need in one centralized space.

 #### KPI Bar

 Changes to how managers monitor their KPIs will be:
 * Former data bar will be replaced completely with the new workspace.
 ![](img/new-agent-manager-experience-6.png){:class="newagent"}
-* The former data bar displays data for the entire account, whereas in the manager workspace the data will be relevant only to the groups that are assigned to each manager
+* The former data bar displays data for the entire account, whereas in the Manager Workspace the data will be relevant only to the groups that are assigned to each manager
 * The number of current open conversations will be broken down into two data points:
   * Conversations in queue
   * Assigned conversations
 * The following 4 KPIs will no longer be available:
   * ‘Pending’ (number of conversations where a response is required)
   * ‘Soon to be overdue’ (discontinued thanks to feedback from current users)
-  * ‘Overdue’ (will be added in future phases of the manager workspace)
+  * ‘Overdue’ (will be added in future phases of the Manager Workspace)
   * ‘Actionable’ (discontinued thanks to feedback from users)
 * New data point added:
   * **Load:** The total weight of assigned conversations as a percentage of the maximum concurrent conversations of all agents